larsjanssen6/underconstruction/README.md

 ## Usage

-You'll have to set a 4 digit code.
+You'll have to set a 4 digit code (you can change this up to 6 in config file).
 You can do that by running this custom artisan command (in this example the code is ```1234``` ,you can obviously set another code).
 It will generate a hash that will be stored in your `.env` file.